-Could the metabolome be used to better diagnose c.
-Difficile infections?
+Could the metabolome be used to better diagnose C. difficile infections?

 Two large families of metabolites (the first are derived from leucine and the second from bile acids) could have the potential to discriminate between a C. difficile infection and an asymptomatic C. difficile colonization.

-Clostridioides difficile* infection (CDI) affects about 450,000 people and causes 30,000 deaths per year in the United States.
+(sidenote: Clostridioides difficile formerly Clostridium difficile ) infection (CDI) affects about 450,000 people and causes 30,000 deaths per year in the United States.
 It is responsible for a substantial proportion of deaths attributable to antibiotic-resistant bacteria.
 CDI arises following the ingestion and adhesion of spores, which then germinate and turn into vegetative forms of the bacterium that colonize and secrete toxins responsible for a wide spectrum of symptoms ranging from diarrhea to life-threatening pseudomembranous colitis.
 But a carrier may also be completely asymptomatic and CDI may show its pathogenic potential only once antibiotics are taken.

 Establishing a list of metabolites

-C. difficile is considered as an opportunistic colonizer that might be eradicated by healthy intestinal microbiotas.
+C. difficile is considered as an opportunistic colonizer that might be eradicated by healthy intestinal microbiota.
 Several metabolic functions are believed to contribute to this eradication.
 To better understand the link between gut metabolites and CDI in humans, a research team studied the fecal metabolomic profiles of 186 hospitalized patients with symptoms of diarrhea: 62 patients with CDI (positive toxigenic culture and positive enzyme immunoassay), 62 patients with positive toxigenic culture but negative enzyme immunoassay, and 62 matched non-colonized controls (negative toxigenic culture and negative enzyme immunoassay).
 Fecal metabolites were characterized by gas chromatography.

 Two metabolic signatures